ESP8266 Arduino WiFi Setup | NodeMCU Arduino Projects – Get Started

 The NodeMCU is a development board built around the ESP8266 SoC.

-Get started with one of our recommended Beginner's Starter Kits.
+Get started with a Starter Kit.

 Just like the Arduino Uno makes it easy to access the capabilities of the Atmege328 Microcontroller, the NodeMCU makes the ESP8266 SoC accessible to programmers using the Arduino IDE.